Introduction

 Path format guidelines

-Endpoints can be accessed using any valid path format.
+Endpoints MAY be accessed using any valid path format.
 The last part of the path, following the last forward slash, is considered to be the function name.
-Consider using dash case (illustratively known as kebab-case
+Consider using dash case (illustratively known as kebab-case) for all parts of the path, including the function name.
+Avoid including IDs or other parameters in the path and instead, encode them in the request's body.

 Spec extensions